olekas/minesweeper-on-rust-wasm-ui/README.md

 ![Games screen](docs/screen01.png)

 # Web + Rust + WebAssembly
-This game as developed in attempt to learn and practice more in using Rust in front end web development.
+This game is developed in attempt to learn and practice more in using Rust in front end web development.
 It was inspired by Game of life example which can be found here: https://rustwasm.github.io/docs/book/game-of-life/setup.html.
 Below setup instructions in general repeat Game of life docs but less detailed.

 # Prerequisite
 1. You will need the standard Rust toolchain, including rustup, rustc, and cargo: